pwolthausen/k8s-workshops/2-scheduling/readme.md

 The defined key and value can be anything you want to use, just make sure to keep note of it.
 The effect will normally be `NoSchedule`, make sure to review the `PreferredNoSchedule` and the `Execute` effects as well.

-You can view the taints on your nodes by describing the nodes themselves using `kubectl describe no [node name]`. \n If done correctly, you should notice no pods are being scheduled on your nodes with the exception of certain daemonset pods ([DaemonSets include certain tolerations by default](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/#taints-and-tolerations)). \n
+You can view the taints on your nodes by describing the nodes themselves using `kubectl describe no [node name]`.
+If done correctly, you should notice no pods are being scheduled on your nodes with the exception of certain daemonset pods ([DaemonSets include certain tolerations by default](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/#taints-and-tolerations)).
 To view the pods and which nodes they are on, use `kubectl get po -n scheduling -o wide`.
 You can also describe the nodes you've tainted to see which pods have been scheduled there.

 Next, we want to allow certain pods to have the ability to ignore the taint and schedule on these tainted nodes.